vetal-e/documentation/_build/markdown/markdown/backend/entities/acls.md

 ```

 After you have done this and have cleared the cache, you can toggle all kinds of permission checks (`CREATE`, `EDIT`, `DELETE`, `VIEW`, and `ASSIGN`) in the user role management interface.

+#### NOTE
+You can use the optional group_name attribute to group entities by application.
+The value of this attribute is used to split the configured access control list into application scopes.

 <a id="coobook-entities-acl-create"></a>